 - Running scripted inputs locally

-In most Splunk deployments, forwarders serve as the primary consumers of data.
-It's only in single-machine deployments that the Splunk indexer is likely to also be the main data consumer.
-In a large Splunk deployment, you might have hundreds or even thousands of forwarders consuming data and forwarding it on to a group of indexers for consolidation.
+In most Splunk Enterprise deployments, forwarders serve as the primary consumers of data.
+It's only in single-machine deployments that the indexer is likely to also be the main data consumer.
+In a large Splunk Enterprise deployment, you might have hundreds or even thousands of forwarders consuming data and forwarding it on to a group of indexers for consolidation.

 How to configure forwarder inputs